PikaPool2402/React-18/TUTORIAL.md

 // successful promise completion is indicated by resolve() function call.
 // unsuccessful promise completion is indicated by reject() function call.
+// when a promise rejects, the control jumps to the closest rejection handler (.catch).
 // both of these functions are used to pass data to our application, depending on the state of the promise.

 // we can set up conditions inside the promise's callback function, to either resolve/fulfill the promise to get the data, or reject/unfulfill the promise to throw an error.